Phillip Lee (politician): Liberal Democrats

 Lee's admission to the Lib Dems caused a number of LGBT+ members to quit the party, due to their perception of his voting record on LGBT+ rights.
 Lee responded saying that his record on LGBT+ rights had been misrepresented.

-Lee contested the Wokingham constituency, adjoining his previous Bracknell seat and held by the strongly pro-brexit John Redwood, in the 2019 general election; but he was not elected.
+Lee contested the Wokingham constituency, adjoining his previous Bracknell seat and held by the strongly pro-brexit John Redwood, in the 2019 general election; but he was heavily defeated.

 Personal life

 Lee is a keen sportsman.
 He has played competitive football, and followed Queens Park Rangers F.C. since the age of six.
 He has played competitive rugby union for Marlow Rugby Union Football Club and was a member of Oxford University RFC and has also played cricket for the Old Grumblers.
 Lee played for the Conservative Party's Parliamentary football team and is a member of the All Party Parliamentary Group on Boxing.